 The Saugus Union School District mandates District schools to be free of alcohol, tobacco, and drug use among students and staff by promoting a "no use" philosophy consistent with California law.
-No tobacco use or disposal of tobacco products is permitted within 25 feet of buildings, on playgrounds, or parking lots at any time.
+The use of tobacco and nicotine products is prohibited on school or district grounds, buildings, and vehicles and within 250 feet of a youth sports event.
 The products prohibited include any product containing tobacco or nicotine, including, but not limited to, cigarettes, cigars, miniature cigars, smokeless tobacco, snuff, chew, clove cigarettes, betel, electronic cigarettes, electronic hookahs, and other vapor-emitting devices, with or without nicotine, that mimic the use of tobacco products.

 This prohibition applies to all employees, students and visitors at any school-sponsored instructional program, activity or athletic event held on or off district property.
 Any written joint use agreement governing community use of district facilities or grounds shall include notice of the district's tobacco-free schools policy and consequences for violations of the policy.
 Any employee or student who violates the district's tobacco-free schools policy shall be asked to refrain from smoking and shall be subject to disciplinary action as appropriate.
+Students found to be in possession or use of paraphernalia or tobacco products (including e-cigarettes) may be referred to an outside organization for additional support and the parent/caregiver will be notified.
 Any other person who violates the district's tobacco-free schools policy shall be asked to refrain from smoking.
-The District provides the Character Counts, and Caring School Community program to help students avoid violence, bullying, and any use of alcohol, tobacco and other drugs.
-BP and AR 3513.3